HomeBankingBookkeepingTaxesInvoices

 ResourcesAccounting and Taxes

-Tax season is upon us, and for many taxpayers, it’s time to decide how they will prepare their tax returns this year.
+Tax season is officially upon us, and for many taxpayers, it’s time to decide how they will prepare their tax returns this year.
+Let’s face it: Filing taxes can be complicated when you are self-employed.
 If you’re interested in saving time or money on tax filing, now is a good time to look at all of your options and choose the best one for your situation.

-You generally have three main methods to choose from:
+You generally have three ways to file your self-employed taxes:

 • E-filing your taxes online using software or a website

-• Hiring someone to do your taxes for you
+• Hiring a CPA to file your taxes for you

 We'll explain each option, outline the pros and cons of each option, and tell you roughly how much it'll cost you.